franciscolobo/KOMODO2/cran-comments.md

 ## Changes and notes
 * Initial release.
+* Some systems generate a NOTE: **sub-directories of 1Mb or more: extdata  18.5Mb**.
+This is due to a single compressed folder (.ZIP) containing several ASCII files, which provide templates and example data for working with the package.
+The user can extract and access these examples and templates using function `retrieve_data_files()`.
 * Solved points raised by Gregor Seyer in first submission:
     * _If there are references describing the methods in your package, please add these in the description field of your DESCRIPTION file_: Done
     * _Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation_: Done